bitcoindevkit/bdk-rn/README.md

 - Initiated the submodule (`just submodule-init`)
 - Installed your Rust compilation targets

-## Building the library and running the examples
+## Building the library and running the example wallet

+The `example/` directory contains a full-featured example wallet app that uses workspaces for development.

 ```shell
 # Clone the repo and install prerequisites